 #4: Make changes to your network

 Aside from the graphics and processor workload, you may also want to make changes to your network, in order to reduce slowdown in PC gaming.
-The ongoing downloads (such as the torrent clients you accidentally left to run), alongside peer-to-peer sharing apps will consume your bandwidth, can cause lagging or slow down during gaming.
-You need to shut all these things down because you need all those bandwidth dedicated to your gaming.
+The ongoing downloads (such as the torrent clients you accidentally left to run), alongside peer-to-peer sharing apps, will consume your bandwidth and can cause lagging or slow down during gaming.
+You need to shut all these things down because you need all those bandwidths dedicated to your gaming.